SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 When you upgrade spartacus, the `$styleVersion` that your app uses will not be updated.
 This way, we can preserve styling backwards compatibility for minor version upgrades.
 You can, manually opt in on the updated styling, but be aware that they may contain breaking changes.
 For this you need to manually update the `$styleVersion` value to the feature level you wish to use.
 To update the style version, update the `<sourceRoot>/styles.scss` and any other files where you might have `$styleVersion` overrides.

-## Configure Style Versioning for Feature Libraries
+## Configure Styling Versioning for Feature Libraries

 By default, the Spartacus installer initializes the `$styleVersion` value for the "core" or "main" styles file `<sourceRoot>/styles.scss`.
 However, the installer does not propagate the `$styleVersion` override to the feature library styling files.
 Therefore, by default, the styling feature level of feature libraries will stick to the `.0` version of the major version you are using.

 If you wish to control the style version of a feature library used in your app, you need to manually propagate a `$styleVersion` override to the feature library styles root file.

-The Spartacus installer creates the feature libraries style root files in the `<sourceRoot>/styles/spartacus/` folder.
-You should find in this folder root style files corresponding to the feature libs you have installed, like `cart.scss` or `checkout.scss`.
+The Spartacus installer creates the feature libraries styling root files in the `<sourceRoot>/styles/spartacus/` folder.
+You should find in this folder root styling files corresponding to the feature libs you have installed, like `cart.scss` or `checkout.scss`.
 These files initially contain one statement that imports the feature styles from the corrsponding feature library.
-To propagate the feature level to the feature library, you need to override `$styleVersion` in each feature style root file.
+To propagate the feature level to the feature library, you need to override `$styleVersion` in each feature styling root file.
 The `$styleVersion` override needs to happen before the style import.
 As an example, the manually updated cart library stylre file (`<sourceRoot>/styles/spartacus/cart.scss`) file would then contain:

 #### <sourceRoot>/styles/spartacus/cart.scss